Five Star Food Service 2019 Year in Review

 Involved in the Industry

-Similar to its belief in giving back to the communities it serves, Five Star values supporting the industry as well.
-Several of the company’s leaders are taking active roles in various levels of industry organizations.
+Similarly to its belief in giving back to the communities it serves, Five Star values supporting the industry as well.
+In addition, several of the company’s leaders are taking active roles in various levels of industry organizations.
 Greg McCall, the company’s Chief Revenue Officer was named to NAMA’s Board of Directors at the 2019 NAMA Show.
-In the summer, Scott Plaisted, General Manager from Atlanta, was elected to serve as Georgia’s state association (GAMC) President.
+In the summer, Scott Plaisted, General Manager from Atlanta, elected to serve as Georgia’s state association (GAMC) President.
 Vice President of Marketing, C. J. Recher, rolled off NAMA’s Emerging Leaders Network (ELN) after a 5-year tenure to take the role of Vice President for Tennessee’s state association (TAMA).
 Geoff Wilcox, Director of Marketing Operations, was selected to fill the vacancy left by Recher on NAMA’s ELN as Education committee chair responsible for planning ELN’s education sessions at NAMA’s major events.

 Partnered with New Private Equity Group

 In late March, the company announced it had partnered with a new private equity firm, Freeman Spogli & Co., after spending two and a half years partnered with PNC Riverarch Capital.
 Five Star had grown significantly under PNC’s partnership and a new partner like Freeman Spogli & Co. made perfect sense.
-The company’s new partners are poised to continue the pace of growth at which Five Star embarked upon with its previous partners.
+The company’s new partners are continuing the pace of growth at which Five Star embarked upon with its previous partners.

 Focused on a 2020 Vision